Bone density tests determine your risk of osteoporosis - before you break a bone.

 The U.S. Preventive Services Task Force recommends routine bone density screening for women age 65 and older and women age 60 with increased risk.
 That increased risk includes white or Asian ethnicity, history of fractures, a family history of osteoporosis, low weight and the use of medications that contribute to bone loss.

-Starting Oct.
-1, 2013 all Bone Density exams will be done in the Breast Health Center.
+All Bone Density exams are done in the Breast Health Center.

 Call the Breast Center at 706-475-4960 to schedule a Bone Density exam.